gravitational/teleport/docs/2.7/admin-guide.md

 ### Using DynamoDB

 If you are running Teleport on AWS, you can use [DynamoDB](https://aws.amazon.com/dynamodb/) as a storage back-end to achieve high availability.

-To configure Teleport to use DynamoDB as a storage back-end for storing the cluster state:
+To configure Teleport to use DynamoDB:

 * Make sure you have AWS access key and a secret key which give you access to DynamoDB account.
 If you're using (as recommended) an IAM role for this, the policy